 For example, Big Data Recruiting utilizes analytics to significantly improve the quality of employees hired.

-Data such as qualifications, behaviour, and performance reviews are all gathered in order to develop an ideal employee profile.
+Data such as qualifications, behavior, and performance reviews are all gathered in order to develop an ideal employee profile.

 This information is then used as a basis for employee recruitment.
 Thus allowing the HR department to quickly process large quantities of applications while reducing hiring bias.

 Besides recruitment, Big Data can also revolutionize employee performance reviews and staff engagement.
-Hence making Big Data an essential for upskilling for HR professionals.
+Hence making Big Data essential for upskilling HR professionals.

 But this is merely scratching the surface of what AI can truly do.

 If HR professionals want to truly enact change, then they will need to master the concepts of AI.
 Automation is one area that is particularly exciting as it can free them up from laborious, repetitive tasks.